 Easy Pigtail Method

 The easy pigtail method is your introduction to sleep in braids.
-This is the easiest method to execute and can help get your feet wet when it comes to sleep in braids.
+This is the easiest method to execute and can help get your feet wet when it comes to sleeping in braids.
 Start with dry hair and part it down the middle.
 Separate each section into three and curl from your roots to your tips.
 Secure the braids with a scrunchie to avoid marks.
-Remove your sleep in braids the morning after and brush them out.
-Apply a bit of soft-hold hair spray and get ready for the compliments to roll in.
+Remove your sleep-in braids the morning after and brush them out.
+Apply a bit of soft-hold hairspray and get ready for the compliments to roll in.

 Boxer Braid Method

-If you are looking for tighter curls with a more complex curl patterns, boxer braids are for you.
+If you are looking for tighter curls with more complex curl patterns, boxer braids are for you.
 Sleeping in various braids (vs the traditional two braid method) will give you smaller, more even curls all over your mane.
 This is a preferred style for ladies who have a lot of hair.
-If you are on the thinner side, stick to two larger sleep in braids.
+If you are on the thinner side, stick to two larger sleep-in braids.

 Slightly Damp Method

-You can either put in your sleep in braids when you hair is fully dry or damp.
+You can either put your sleep-in braids in when your hair is fully dry or damp.
 Using dry hair will yield softer waves that will dissipate throughout the day.
 If you use damp hair, your braids will feel more marked and will also take longer to soften.
-If you have thin or stick straight hair, opt for slightly damp strands so that the curls hold for longer.
+If you have thin or stick-straight hair, opt for slightly damp strands so that the curls hold for longer.